Scenario of one of the greatest empires in history, Peru is a country that attracts for its mix of history, exotic landscapes and legends.

 We reach the “kingdom of the four regions”, as the Inca culture was once known, by the hand of Iberia, a kingdom that has left an unfathomable legacy of fantastic ruins and palaces that are discovered in this incomparable journey; from the temples that during the winter solstice are aligned with the sun and the mountain at dawn, through fortresses that protected the cities, to Machu Picchu, which is the ultimate expression of mystery.

-We start our trip in Lima, for a private culinary tour with Penélope Alzamora, born in Lima and passionate about traditional Peruvian gastronomy and good food.
+We started our trip in Lima for a private culinary tour with Penélope Alzamora, a native of Lima and passionate about traditional Peruvian gastronomy and good food.
 With the help of Alzamora, we visited a local market, where we discovered the local ingredients that give life to the best dishes of this country, and then participated in the preparation of our own lunch at Penelope’s private home, located in the neighborhood of Barranco, of course accompanied by the best Pisco sour.

 We continue with the visit to the city center with our private guide, to begin the historical and monumental tour of Lima.
 We start in the neighborhood of Barranco, a traditional and bohemian district, discovering on our way its houses from the republican era and its extensive and green parks.
 On our tour, we also visit the colonial area of the city and the Plaza de Armas, a place of special historical interest, since it was here that Francisco Pizarro founded the city almost 500 years ago.
 Around it, we can observe buildings representative of Lima’s colonial period, such as the Government Palace, the City Hall, the Cathedral, the Archbishop’s Palace and the Union Club building.